tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

         [OPTION opt_name = opt_value [, ...]]
         [FACET facet_options[ FACET facet_options][ ...]]

-<b>SELECT</b> statement was introduced in version 0.9.9-rc2.
-It's syntax
-is based upon regular SQL but adds several Sphinx-specific extensions and has a few omissions (such as (currently) missing support for JOINs).
+<b>SELECT</b> statement's syntax is based upon regular SQL but adds
+several Sphinx-specific extensions and has a few omissions (such as (currently) missing support for JOINs).
 Specifically,

 -  Column list clause.
 Column names, arbitrary expressions, and star ('\*') are all allowed (ie.
    ``SELECT id, group_id*123+456 AS expr1 FROM test1`` will work).
-   Unlike in regular SQL, all computed expressions must be aliased with a valid identifier.
-Starting with version 2.0.1-beta, ``AS`` is optional.
+   Unlike in regular SQL, all computed expressions must be aliased with a valid identifier. ``AS`` is optional.

--  EXIST() function (added in version 2.1.1-beta) is supported.
+-  EXIST() function is supported.
 EXIST ( “attr-name”, default-value ) replaces non-existent columns with default values.
 It returns either a value of an attribute specified by ‘attr-name’, or ‘default-value’ if that attribute does not exist.
-   As of 2.1.1-beta it does not support STRING or MVA attributes.
+It does not support STRING or MVA attributes.
 This function is handy when you are searching through several indexes with different schemas.

    ::

        SELECT *, EXIST('gid', 6) as cnd FROM i1, i2 WHERE cnd>5

--  SNIPPET() function (added in version 2.1.1-beta) is supported.
+-  SNIPPET() function is supported.
 This is a wrapper around the snippets functionality, similar to what is available via CALL SNIPPETS.
-The f.html two arguments are: the text to highlight, and a query.
-Starting with 2.2-1-beta it's possible to pass `options <../additional_functionality/buildexcerpts.html>`__ to function.
+The first two arguments are: the text to highlight, and a query.
+It's possible to pass
+   `options <../additional_functionality/buildexcerpts.md>`__ to
+   function.
 The intended use is as follows:

    ::